MatteoScianna/Xylella-Diffusion/README.md

 ![alt text](https://github.com/MatteoScianna/Xylella-Diffusion/blob/main/img/degree_distribution.png)

+We can then have a more visual idea of the distribution of the nodes in the space, together with their degree.
 In the following plot, olive bunches are highlighted according to their degree centrality, in a network with threshold equal to 1 km.

 ![alt text](https://github.com/MatteoScianna/Xylella-Diffusion/blob/main/img/degree.png)